 Each pet food product has individual feeding guides based on the weight of your dog as well as the calories provided by the food.
 This should be used as the starting point for estimating how much food to offer your dog.
 These feeding guides have been carefully calculated, but as the name suggests, they are simply a guide and the exact amount fed must be tailored to your pet’s individual exercise requirements.

 Different dietary formats (for example canned and dry foods) have different energy densities, so it is important to weigh food and not estimate the quantity.
 Also remember that these feeding guides are determined based on daily servings so if you’re feeding your dog multiple times a day, remember to divide the amount of food you feed them each time accordingly.

 Consider your dog’s unique characteristics

 Factors including your dog’s size, breed, age and weight will determine how much your dog should be fed.
-Certain breeds, such as Kelpies and German Shorthaired Pointers have higher energy levels than Bansenjis and Chow Chows.
-This will impact the amount of food these breeds should eat every day.
+Certain breeds, such as Kelpies and Australian Cattle Dogs have higher energy levels than Bansenjis and Chow Chows.
+This will impact the amount of food and calories these breeds should eat every day.
 Similarly, a toy breed, such as a Yorkshire Terrier will eat much less than a giant breed, such as a Saint Bernard.
 These factors should be taken into account when you select the type of dog food, but also when you work out the right amount for your dog.

 How often should I be feeding my dog?

 It is recommended that you feed your adult dog twice a day, once in the morning and again in the evening.
 If you wish to divide their daily food into 3-4 smaller meals, this is also acceptable.
-This way they have time to digest their food and will be hungry for more when the next meal comes.
-Young puppies should be fed more often using the following guide, or what has been recommended by your Greencross Vet.
+This way they have time to digest their food and keep their metabolic clock ticking over.
+Puppies should be fed more often using the following guide, or what has been recommended by your Greencross Vet.

 What to do when you need to change things up